 go get github.com/dhamidi/htmlc

-The CLI is optional but handy for testing components without writing Go code:
+The CLI is optional but handy for testing components without writing Go code.
+CLI equivalents are shown alongside each step below.

 go install github.com/dhamidi/htmlc/cmd/htmlc@latest